 - Preparing ELI-ERIC’s “Business Plan”: development of concepts adapted to the operation as the world’s first international laser user facility.

 - Managing the transition from Structural Funds supported implementation towards the ERIC-funded operation: merging the three facilities into one unified internal structure, developing a corporate identity, strengthening user relations, developing the scientific profile, international visibility and leadership

-ELITRANS shall complement the final implementation stage of the ELI research facilities located in Romania, Hungary and the Czech Republic by preparing and undertaking the necessary action towards operation as a single user facility, ELI-ERIC.
-That means that ELITRANS’ project activities are at the core of those carried out by ELI since 2015, involving the support of all ELI members at the management and the technical levels.
+ELITRANS shall complement the final implementation stage of the ELI research facilities located in Romania, Hungary and the Czech Republic by preparing and undertaking the necessary preparatory actions towards operations under the aegis of a single integrated organization, the ELI-ERIC.
+ELITRANS’ project activities involve the support of all ELI members at the management and the technical levels.